This article was originally published in Family Matters magazine and has been republished here with their permission.

 Justin Miller agrees.
 He attended the event with his infant daughter and he wants a different type of childhood for her than the one he sees now.

 “I think kids these days tend to be in a bubble or overly protected” he says, “When I was a kid I had huge boundaries.
 I’d build ramps for bicycles, things like that.
 I don’t see kids doing things like that any more and I hope that I can provide a less bubble wrapped life for my daughter.”

 Many parents nod in agreement, with fond memories of their own “free range” childhood and grand intentions of providing the same for their own children despite societal pressures to keep them cocooned.
 The reality of trusting children to make the right choices, and trusting the community to keep them safe, can be harder to put into practice.
-It seems the real test may be how many trees – or Waves - we let our own little darlings climb without hovering at the bottom with a safety net.
+It seems the real test may be how many trees – or Waves - we let our own children climb without hovering at the bottom with a safety net.